elgentos/magento2-rumvision/README.md

 ## Main Functionalities
-Magento2 extension for the frontend implementation of RUMVision
+Magento2 extension for the frontend implementation of rumvision

 ## Installation
  - Install the module composer by running `composer(2) require elgentos/module-rumvison`